 Note that in view of the elementary inequality

 follows that $|\mu_2| \leq \mu_1$.Therefore, componentwise we define

-If we define the Hamiltonian of the RKP with $K$ and using the above notation and definitions, we have the following proposition. \begin{proposition} Given the Ligon-Schaaf symplectomorphism and the Levi-Civita regularization, the pull back of $K$ becomes
+If we define the Hamiltonian of the RKP with $K$ and use the above notation and definitions, then we have the following proposition. \begin{proposition} Given the Ligon-Schaaf symplectomorphism and the Levi-Civita regularization, the pullback of $K$ becomes

 \end{proposition} \begin{proof} This follows from the discussion above. \end{proof} We show that the symplectic manifold $\mathbb{C}\oplus \mathbb{C}$ and the cotangent bundle $T^*\mathbb{C}$ are symplectomorphic.